freedomofpress/securedrop-docs/docs/journalist/submissions.rst

    the risk of spreading malware to that computer.
 Make sure you understand the risks, and consider other methods to export the document (e.g., print).

-If you must copy a file from your *SecureDrop Workstation* to another computer or device in digital form, our :doc:`recommendation </admin/installation/provisioning_usb>` is that journalists are provided with an d *Encrypted USB Drive*, drive which is encrypted using `VeraCrypt <https://www.veracrypt.fr/en/Home.html>`__.
+If you must copy a file from your **Journalist Workstation** to another computer or device in digital form, our :doc:`recommendation </admin/installation/provisioning_usb>` is that journalists are provided with an d *Encrypted USB Drive*, drive which is encrypted using `VeraCrypt <https://www.veracrypt.fr/en/Home.html>`__.
 These instructions assume that you are following the recommended workflow.
 If you are unsure, ask your administrator.